jharwell/sierra/docs/src/usage/pipeline.rst

    * - :ref:`Engine <plugins/engine>`

-     - Extracting any information needed from the engine in order to assist with generating comparative deliverables, such as the # agents for a given :term:`Experimental Run`.
+     - Extracting any information needed from the engine in order to assist with generating comparative products, such as the # agents for a given :term:`Experimental Run`.

    * - :ref:`Comparative Generators <plugins/comparators>`

      -

         ..
-TODO:: The hard-corded options for comparative deliverable generation below will eventually be replaced by a proper plugin.
+TODO:: The hard-corded options for comparative product generation below will eventually be replaced by a proper plugin.

         - Different agent control algorithms which have all been run in the same